 La Vallée de Jacmel, Haiti

 Once called the “Green Pearl of the Caribbean” for its vast natural wealth and lush tropical forests, today Haiti is devastated by hurricanes, earthquakes, poverty and famine.
 Due to intense deforestation and overgrazing, only 2% of the island’s original forest remains, making the country even more susceptible to natural disaster such as landslides and crop failures.
-Working closely with the Dutch and Haitian Red Cross National Societies, Commonland is co-creating landscape strategies and partnerships needed to regenerate the natural infrastructure on the island’s, starting in the south eastern region, in La Vallée de Jacmel.
+Working closely with the Netherlands and Haitian Red Cross National Societies, Commonland is co-creating landscape strategies and partnerships needed to regenerate the natural infrastructure on the island’s, starting in the south eastern region, in La Vallée de Jacmel.
 Regeneration that will help Haitians proactively adapt to future climate challenges and mitigate the risks from natural disasters.

 The Red Cross and Commonland together form a unique combination of expertise and strength where The Red Cross’s preventive approach is combined with the holistic 4 returns methodology from Commonland where landscape restoration is supported by the development of sustainable business models.
 Together they form the 4 Returns 4 Resilience approach.

 The aspiration of this partnership is to see Haiti as a country where its people feel safe, valued, and interconnected, while reaping the benefits of managing their land profitably and sustainably.
 A place where local and international organizations work together towards one common goal: making Haiti autonomous and resilient to climate change and natural and human-made disasters.
 To reverse the fortunes of the islanders and break the vicious cycle of poverty and disaster, the aim is to transform Haiti’s degraded hills into safe landscapes with thriving local communities and economies, each one of them becoming a “Green Pearl”.
 And in doing so, offer a brighter future for the next generation.